 The IEMT has proven to be beneficial to a wide array of problems that have an emotional component, including asthma and psoriasis, emotional problems and stuck states, chronic pain and depression.

 The development of “The Five Patterns of Chronicity” which emerged formally in 2009 has transformed the lives of numerous patients and clients who would otherwise have been unlikely to find relief from their suffering.
 These patterns were developed based on observation of a distinct group of “hopeless cases” that were referred to me by a local doctor in 2007-2008.
-As a result, quick therapeutic change is now a distinct possible for a category of patients for whom therapeutic change would otherwise be thought of as most unlikely.
+As a result, quick therapeutic change is now a distinct possibility for a category of patients for whom therapeutic change would otherwise be thought of as most unlikely.

 And so on to the present day.
-We have trainers based all over the world, IEMT is taught and practiced on every continent.
-Much of the work has been absorbed into other disciplines and I now see various references to the patterns of chronicity appearing in NLP courses, coaching and psychotherapy writings. i regard this as a good thing as clearly the work is appreciated and benefitting people beyond the realms of my own direct sphere of influence.
-More recently of course, there has been the need to formalise and standardise the training courses and create The Association for IEMT Practitioners.
+We have trainers based all over the world, IEMT is taught and practised on every continent.
+Much of the work has been absorbed into other disciplines and I now see various references to the patterns of chronicity appearing in NLP courses, coaching and psychotherapy writings.
+I regard this as a good thing as clearly the work is appreciated and benefitting people beyond the realms of my own direct sphere of influence.
+More recently, of course, there has been the need to formalise and standardise the training courses and create The Association for IEMT Practitioners.

-And of course in recent years there have been the rip offs and the copycats; shady characters ripping off the work and presenting it as their own.
+And of course, in recent years there have been the rip-offs and the copycats; shady characters ripping off the work and presenting it as their own.
 I’ve seen a number of people do this over the years, including one person who was interviewed on the BBC about her discovery of the technique.
 Whilst these things are unfortunate, and of course, the same accusations can be levelled at me for absorbing other people’s work and influence into my own developments, I hope that such activities will only help to develop the field.

-As the work is practiced ever more widely, it is my hope that more observations and learnings will emerge and that these can be combined with the rapidly advancing neurosciences so that IEMT practice is no longer seen as a “new” practice but instead becomes an established and orthodox therapy that can be made available to all who need it.
+As the work is practised ever more widely, it is my hope that more observations and learnings will emerge and that these can be combined with the rapidly advancing neurosciences so that IEMT practice is no longer seen as a “new” practice but instead becomes an established and orthodox therapy that can be made available to all who need it.